Spandey34/ChatApp/README.md

 - 🔐 User Authentication (Register/Login with JWT)
 - 🧑‍🤝‍🧑 1-to-1 Chat and Group Chat Support (To be implemented)
 - ✨ Real-time messaging with Socket.IO
-- 📥 Message history and storage in MongoDB (To be implemented)
+- 📥 Message history and storage in MongoDB
-- 🟢 Online/offline user indicators (To be implemented)
+- 🟢 Online/offline user indicators
 - 🖼️ Optional profile pictures and media support (To be implemented)
 - 🌙 Dark UI
 ---